Old School Cake (Retro School Puddings Recipe)

 Can I Freeze School Cake?

-Yes, you can freeze sponge cake!
+Yes, you can freeze this sponge tray bake cake quite easily!

 Why Did My Cake Dip In The Middle?